Michael McDowell (politician): Political career

+He became involved in politics, initially as a member of Fine Gael.
+He contested the 1979 Dublin Corporation election, coming 5th in the 4-seat Area 10 (Mansion House/Pembroke).

-McDowell was one of 14 Progressive Democrat TDs elected to Dáil Éireann at the 1987 general election, the first election after the party was founded.
+When Desmond O'Malley was expelled from Fianna Fáil in 1985, McDowell immediately wrote to him in support, becoming a founding member of the Progressive Democrats (the PDs).
+McDowell was one of 14 PDs elected as TDs to the 25th Dáil at the 1987 general election, the first election after the party was founded.
 He was elected for the Dublin South-East constituency.
 He lost his seat at the 1989 general election but was made chairman of the party.
 McDowell regained his seat at the 1992 general election but lost it again at the 1997 general election.
 At various times, he served as a member of the Progressive Democrats front bench in roles as spokesman for foreign affairs, Northern Ireland and finance.
-In July 1999, McDowell was appointed Attorney General of Ireland, a position he held until 2002.
+In July 1999, while the PDs were in a coalition government with Fianna Fáil, McDowell was appointed Attorney General of Ireland, a position he held until 2002.
 In 2000, he proposed changing the name of the party to the Radical Party.

 Minister for Justice, Equality and Law Reform

 Following the 2002 general election, McDowell regained his Dáil seat.
 This was the first time McDowell combined winning a Dáil seat with his party's entry into government.
 He was appointed to the cabinet as Minister for Justice, Equality and Law Reform.
 He was a strong opponent of the policies of Sinn Féin and the Provisional Irish Republican Army, and often took a harder line than his coalition partners, Fianna Fáil.
 He was named as Politician of the Year for 2004 in the Magill magazine annual awards.

 In 2005, he announced plans to introduce Anti-Social Behaviour Orders, although not in the same form as those in Britain.
 McDowell's Intoxicating Liquor Act 2003 prohibited cut-price drinks promotions and placed restrictions on alcohol advertising, as well as making it mandatory for under-21s to have proof of age when drinking in pubs.
-This law also banned under-18s from pubs after 9pm, a regulation that was highly unpopular and was later relaxed to 10pm during the summer months.
+This law also banned under-18s from pubs after 9 p.m., a regulation that was highly unpopular and was later relaxed to 10pm during the summer months.
 In 2005, McDowell proposed to grant licences for café-bars which would have a limited capacity and serve meals as well as alcohol.
 It was hoped that this would combat binge drinking by introducing a more European "café culture".
 This initiative was dropped owing to objections from publicans and members of his coalition partners, Fianna Fáil.